zoldur/Cerberus-NG/README.md

 9. Click OK and exit the Wallet.
 10. Open Cerberus-NG Wallet, go to **Masternode Tab**.
 If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**
 11. Select your MN and click on **Start Alias**
 12. Login to your VPS and check your masternode status by running the following command.
-If you get **Status 9**, it means your masternode is active.
+If you get **Masternode started successfully**, it means your masternode is active.
 ```
 cerberus-cli masternode status
 ```